Welcome to the twenty-ninth post of the Great Writing Challenge of 2012.

 — Brian Wheeler, BBC News

-I studied History at uni, and was always so strict on adhering to authenticity.
+I studied History at uni, and was always so strict on adhering to authenticity and demanding the same level of accuracy from modern depictions of historical times.
 But I think that with life experience, I’ve altered my view.
-So here’s what I think: who cares.
+Now I think ‘who cares about the minutia?
+That’s not the point of this series ‘.
 It’s a dramatization, a historical drama on television.
+It does a good job of portraying life and is a little piece of escapism for us living a very different world.

 We’re in a country suffering through a major economic upheaval.
 We live in a place where it’s not uncommon to have five people shot in a day.
 I have people sleeping on my front doorstep.
 We’re under constant siege by the militant strand of occupiers, the government has no money and we are eating each other alive.
 It’s insane.